brendanpshea/java/book/Java_01_ComputerProgramming.md

   Feel free to leave this as is for your first program.

-8. To run your Java code, click the "Run" button typically found at the top of the page.
-After a few moments, you should see the output on the right side of the screen.
-If all goes well, it should display "Hello world!"
+8. To **compile** your java code, you'll go the "Console" window, and type `javac Main.java` (or whatever your java file is called).
+9. Once the file has been compiled, you **run** the program by typing `java Main` (or whatever your java file is called).
+10. You can can also use the **Run** button to run code.
+However, you need to aware that this will compile and run ALL java files that you have saved.
+(So, this can sometimes cause problems!)

-10. Repl.it automatically saves your work, so there's no need to worry about losing your code.
+11. Repl.it automatically saves your work, so there's no need to worry about losing your code.

 #### Congratulations!